 This stage lives up to its name as the sun sets behind it through the evening creating amazing views behind the performers.
 This creates a wonderful atmosphere and makes the ‘sunset’ slot one of the most sought after!
-2015 will see some amazing acts including the UK Foo Fighters Tribute band and Not The Rolling Stones, the full line up this year is still to be confirmed.
+2016 saw some amazing acts including the UK Foo Fighters Tribute band and Not The Rolling Stones.

 'This year we open the Saturday of Beacon Festival with the winner of the “Battle of the bands” competition at Watlington’s Secondary school, Icknield Community College.
 The Bands will be aged between 11-16 and will have honed their skills during the “Rockschool” Club run by the music department.
 They will have the choice of material to perform during their set on stage at the Beacon Festival and many are preparing to perform original material.
 The Judging will happen in the yearly “Young Musician of the Year” competition at the school and will be judged by teachers and the team from the Beacon Festival.
 We will announce the winner as soon as we can.
 The Battle of the bands this year, is only open to bands from Icknield Community College